 A copy of the overpayment request letter and details are available in the Availity portal.
-In the Overpayment Application section, Providers can make an inquiry, contest an overpayment with supporting documentation, resolve an overpayment, or check status.
+In the Overpayment Application section, Providers can make an inquiry, contest an overpayment with supporting documentation, resolve an overpayment or check status.
 This is Molina's preferred method of communication.

-Instructions will be provided on the Overpayment Notice and Overpayments will be adjusted and reflected in your remittance advice.
-The letter timeframes are Molina standards and may vary depending on applicable state guidelines and contractual terms.
+Overpayment Notice and Overpayments will be adjusted and reflected in your remittance advice.
+The timeframes are Molina standards and may vary depending on applicable state guidelines and contractual terms.